sanjay900/solution3000-home-assistant/README.md

 Do note that using this integration will stop both A-Link and the RSC+ app from working, as the panel only accepts connections from one source at a time.

 ## Configuration
-You will need the ip, port, automation password and the installer code for your module
+You will need the ip, port, and the user code (the code used for the RSC+ app) for your module

-The automation password can be found via A-Link.
-It will be under the config via the "Comm\Network Config\A-Link/RSC Password" option under A-Link, and the installer code is found under "Access\Installer Code" option.

 The default port is 7700

-The default installer code is 1234, but this will likley have been changed by your installer

-The default automation password is 0000000000

 ![screenshot](screenshot.png)